jimmycgz/elastic-stack-fleet-docker-compose/ansible/README.md

 ## Testing

 This role was developed and tested using a Docker Compose environment to simulate Ubuntu and Debian systems.
 Refer to the included Docker Compose file for the test setup.

-## Contributing

-Contributions to improve the role are welcome.
-Please submit pull requests or open issues on the project repository.

-## License

-[Specify your license here]